Louis Varland: Minnesota Twins

 Varland was optioned to the Triple-A St. Paul Saints to begin the 2023 season.
-He went on to make 17 appearances (10 starts) for Minnesota, compiling a 4-3 record and 4.63 ERA with 71 strikeouts over 68 innings of work.
+He went on to make 17 appearances (10 starts) for Minnesota, compiling a 4–3 record and 4.63 ERA with 71 strikeouts over 68 innings of work.

-Varland made 16 appearances (seven starts) for the Twins during the 2024 season, but struggled to an 0-6 record and 7.61 ERA with 49 strikeouts across 49 2/3 innings pitched.
-He made 51 appearances out of the bullpen for Minnesota in 2025, registering a 3-3 record and 2.02 ERA with 47 strikeouts over 49 innings of work.
+Varland made 16 appearances (seven starts) for the Twins during the 2024 season, but struggled to an 0–6 record and 7.61 ERA with 49 strikeouts across 49 2/3 innings pitched.
+He made 51 appearances out of the bullpen for Minnesota in 2025, registering a 3–3 record and 2.02 ERA with 47 strikeouts over 49 innings of work.

 Toronto Blue Jays

 On July 31, 2025, the Twins traded Varland and Ty France to the Toronto Blue Jays in exchange for Alan Roden and Kendry Rojas.

-Varland on the mound in St.Louis, 2025.

 In the 2025 postseason, Varland appeared in 15 games in relief to set a new record for most appearances by a pitcher in MLB postseason history.

+In April 2026, Varland began closing games for the Blue Jays shortly after Jeff Hoffman lost the role due to inconsistency.
+Varland earned his first career save on April 21, 2026, closing out a 4–2 win over the Los Angeles Angels.
+Entering the game in the bottom of the ninth inning with one out and the bases loaded, he needed only a single pitch for a game-ending double-play.
+He was named the American League Reliever of the Month for March/April 2026.
+Across 15 innings each in May and June, Varland had a 0.00 ERA with 16 strikeouts and a 2.40 ERA with 22 strikeouts respectively, leading into his first career All-Star Game selection in July.

 Personal life

-His brother, Gus, is also a pitcher in MLB.
+Varland's brother Gus is also a pitcher in MLB.
+Although he prefers to go by "Louie", he requested prior to the 2025 season that scoreboards use his given name, "Louis", to honor his family and his namesake uncle.